oliverbytes/rating_dialog/README.md

 import 'package:rating_dialog/rating_dialog.dart';
 ```

-We use the built in showDialog function to show our Rating Dialog
+We use the flutter's showDialog function to show our Rating Dialog
 ``` dart
 final _dialog = RatingDialog(
     // your app's name?